widehat/ionic-site/content/docs/pro/concepts.md

 ## Channels

 Every build of your app can be distributed through what we call `Channels`.
-A Channel is a specific "branch" of your app that will be shared with specific testers and users.
+A Channel points to a specific Build of your app that will be shared with specific testers and users.
+Channels are used for both Ionic View and Ionic Deploy.